Skip to content

 Should I keep migration sql files near the app binary?

 No, after compiling migrations get embedded into the executable binary (with the help of go's embed package).
 So you don't need to include migration files into the deploy container along with your app.
-They're needed only for build.
+They're needed only for the build.

-When are migrations get applied?
+When do migrations get applied?

 Transactions